junxit/us-congress-bills-117/metadata.md

 - 2022-02-03 — By Senator Cantwell from Committee on Commerce, Science, and Transportation filed written report.
 Report No. 117-65.
 - 2022-03-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S958; text: CR S958)
 - 2022-03-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S958; text: CR S958)
+- 2022-03-03 — Message on Senate action sent to the House.
+- 2022-03-07 — Held at the desk.
+- 2022-03-07 — Received in the House.
+- 2022-12-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-12-05 — Considered under suspension of the rules. (consideration: CR H8735-8736)
+- 2022-12-05 — DEBATE - The House proceeded with forty minutes of debate on S. 198.
+- 2022-12-05 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2022-12-06 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2022-12-06 — Passed/agreed to in House: Pursuant to section 3 of H. Res.
+1508, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+8844; S. 198, as amended; and S. 1687, as amended.
+- 2022-12-06 — Pursuant to section 3 of H. Res.
+1508, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+8844; S. 198, as amended; and S. 1687, as amended. (consideration: CR H8773-8775; text: CR H8774)
+- 2022-12-06 — Pursuant to the provisions of H. Res.
+1508, proceedings on S. 198 are considered vacated.